 So you’ve learned the basics, started with some easy-care plants, and noticed your houseplants are declining?

-CLICK HERE to learn how to revive your plants and restore good health.
+If you notice plant decline, head over to this post to learn how to revive your plants and restore their good health.

 With all my years of indoor gardening experience, without fail, my plants start to look a little sad in winter.

 It’s pretty typical for plants to look like they are struggling or lose some leaves as we make our way through winter and head towards spring.
 There are a few things you can do to care for your houseplants in winter.